 Create Create a new resource file.
 This is equivalent to the item New in the File menu.
 Open Open an existing resource file.
-This is equivalent to the item Open in the File
+This is equivalent to the item Open in the File menu.

-214 Using the Dialog Editor

 Save Save the current resource file.
-This is equivalent to the item Save in the File the Edit menu.

-Cut the selected object(s) to the clipboard.
-This is equivalent to the item Cut in in the Edit menu.

-Copy Copy the selected object(s) to the clipboard.
-This is equivalent to the item Copy equivalent to the item Paste in the Edit menu.
+This is equivalent to the item Save in the File menu.
+Cut Cut the selected object(s) to the clipboard.
+This is equivalent to the item Cut in the Edit menu. Сору Copy the selected object(s) to the clipboard.
+This is equivalent to the item Copy in the Edit menu.
 Paste Paste the object(s) on the clipboard to the current resource file.
-This is to Text in the Edit menu.
+This is equivalent to the item Paste in the Edit menu.
 Size Size the selected control to the text within it.
-This is equivalent to the item Size in the Dialog menu.
+This is equivalent to the item Size to Text in the Edit menu.
 Test Test the current dialog.
-This is equivalent to the item Test Mode in the Dialog
+This is equivalent to the item Test Mode in the Dialog menu.
 Order Order the controls in the current dialog.
-This is equivalent to the item Set Order
+This is equivalent to the item Set Order in the Dialog menu.
 Set Tab Set tab stops in the current dialog.
-This is equivalent to the item Set Tabs in the
+This is equivalent to the item Set Tabs in the Dialog menu.

-Dialog menu.

 Set Groups Set groups in the current dialog.
-This is equivalent to the item Set Groups in the
+This is equivalent to the item Set Groups in the Dialog menu.

-Dialog menu.